WordPress/performance/readme.txt

 * Infrastructure: Add contribution documentation. ([47](https://github.com/WordPress/performance/pull/47))
 * Infrastructure: Add release documentation. ([138](https://github.com/WordPress/performance/pull/138))
 * Infrastructure: Define module specification in documentation. ([26](https://github.com/WordPress/performance/pull/26))

+== Upgrade Notice ==

+= 2.5.0 =

+The SQLite module has been removed as part of this Performance Lab release.
+If you are using it, please install and activate the SQLite integration plugin before updating Performance Lab.